-As promised, here’s a new review and to make up for the lack of reviews in the past 2 months, I’m reviewing another fan favorite game (and also a favorite of mine): Broken Sword: The Shadow of the Templars.
+As I promised, here’s a new review and to make up for the lack of reviews in the past 2 months, I’m reviewing another fan favourite game (and also a personal favourite): Broken Sword: The Shadow of the Templars.

 Broken Sword: The Shadow of the Templars is a graphic adventure developed by Revolution Software and published by Virgin Interactive.
 It was originally released in 1996 for DOS, Windows, Macintosh and Playstation (in the US, it was released under the title Circle of Blood).
 It was ported to the Game Boy Advance in 2002, to Palm OS in 2005 and to Windows Mobile in 2006.